 Next we have Flesh, and the first page is a beauty.
 It shows two tyrannosaurs fighting a bunch of cowboys in little jets and jeeps.
 The story tells us that in the future, humans are surviving on synthetic food alone yet they still crave meat, and so they have traveled back in time to hunt and butcher dinosaurs.
 This is a lot more fun than the first story.
 We see rangers herding thousands of head of styracosaurs as if they were cattle, and it is beautiful.

 The next story is about a super agent called MACH 1, and it's actually not bad.
 I particularly liked the drawings of the cars, which are good enough to tell the make and model.
 Our hero, MACH 1, of course drives a Jaguar XJS, a luxury grand tourer, launched by the British manufacturer Jaguar in 1975.
 His first mission involves him kicking down some nuclear blast doors, which is a feat that takes him beyond super spy to superhero power levels.
 Along with the Jaguar we also get a Triumph Triton motorcycle and a Vulcan jet bomber before the end of the strip.
 If I had read this at the time, I'm sure I would have liked it because I was always into technology and machines, and these designs were all cutting edge in the late 70s.

-Next comes a very interesting strip called Harlem Heroes, and I assume it is influenced by the huge fame of the Harlem Globetrotters of the time.
+the Harlem Globetrotters of the time.
 The story is stone bonkers, but it is drawn by Gibbons and has plenty of cool sci-fi in it.
 This one is the story about basketball with jet packs and kung fu mixed in.
 It ends with a bus crash, and one of the players ends up as a brain in a jar.
 It’s a wonderful, grisly end to a classic issue of 2000 AD.